ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.
-John is a passionate Manchester City supporter and enjoys to watch them with cold pint of Guinness!
+John is a passionate Manchester City supporter and enjoys to watch them with a cold pint of Guinness!
     image: /img/team10-1-.png
     interests:
       - football